benzookapi/shopify-barebone-app-sample/README.md

 ```
 CREATE TABLE shops ( _id VARCHAR NOT NULL PRIMARY KEY, data json NOT NULL, created_at TIMESTAMP NOT NULL, updated_at TIMESTAMP NOT NULL );
 ```
-6. For CLI generated extensions, execute `npm run dev -- --reset` and follow its instruction (choose your partner account, connecting to the exising app, etc.) which registers a draft extensions to your exising app.
-After the command starts successfully, exit with Ctrl+C and go to the created extension in your [partner dashboard](https://partners.shopify.com/) and enable its dev. preview (it's enough for testing in development stores).
+6. For CLI generated extensions, execute `npm run deploy -- --reset` and follow its instruction (choose your partner account, connecting to the exising app, etc.) which registers a draft extensions to your exising app.
+After the command ends  successfully, go to the created extension in your [partner dashboard](https://partners.shopify.com/) and enable its dev. preview (it's enough for testing in development stores).

-7. For updating the extensions, execute `npm run deploy` to apply (upload) your local code to the created extensions.
+7. For updating the extensions, execute `npm run deploy` (without `-- --reset`) to apply (upload) your local modified files to the created extensions (`-- --reset` is used for changing your targeted app only).

 8. (For live stores only, you need to create a version of the extension and publish it.
 See [this step](https://shopify.dev/apps/deployment/extension).)